TsegayIS122123/Projects-using-c-/README.md

 # Projects-using-c++
-This projects is about ATM machine using c++ programming.
+This project is about ATM machine using c++ programming.